canibanoglu/tango_with_django_book/chapters/bing_search.rst

 	</div>
 	{% endblock %}

-The template code above performs two key tasks.
+The template code above performs two key tasks:

 	#.
 In all scenarios, the template presents a search box and a search buttons within a HTML ``<form>`` for users to enter and submit their search queries.
 	#.
 If a ``results_list`` object is passed to the template's context when being rendered, the template then iterates through the object displaying the results contained within.

 As you will see from our corresponding view code shortly, a ``results_list`` will only be passed to the template engine when there are results to return.
 There won't be results for example when a user lands on the search page for the first time - they wouldn't have posed a query yet!